 Created symlink /etc/systemd/system/multi-user.target.wants/httpd.service → /usr/lib/systemd/system/httpd.service.

-Check to see if HTTPD is running correctly using the following systemctl command:
+Check to see if HTTPD is running without any errors using the following systemctl command:

 systemctl status httpd